Khwanyane/qr-code-generator/README.md

 # qr_maker
-Developed to help umemployed people save money by just generating qr codes of their LinkedIn profiles.
+Developed to help umemployed people save money by just generating qr codes of their LinkedIn (and other applications of this kind) profiles.
+They can